-Starling is the latest digital bank to venture into the kids’ debit card space, and with a monthly fee that’s comparable to its competitors, it would be an obvious choice for a parent who is already a Starling account holder.
+Starling is the latest digital bank to venture into the kids’ debit card space, it would be an obvious choice for a parent who is already a Starling account holder.
 But if you aren’t, there are other children’s debit cards and apps out there.

 Get started by visiting Starling Kite's website and ordering a card.
-If you have read this review and decided that gohenry’s card is not for you, you can also discover other prepaid cards for kids on the market.
+If you have read this review and decided that the Starling Kite card is not for you, you can use our guide to discover more about other prepaid cards for kids on the market.

 Who else offers children’s debit cards?

-Starling’s venture into the kids’ debit card market follows the likes of fellow challenger banking brand Revolut, which operates a similar model with its Revolut Junior offering.
+Starling’s venture into the kids’ debit card market follows the likes of fellow challenger banking brand Revolut, which operates a similar model with its Revolut <18 account.